Home

 There appears to be some confusion over names here; Canada's own Saga put their first album out in 1978, a year after their Dutch namesake's (presumably) one and only.
 The bands couldn't sound more different, though; the Canadians (still, I believe, known as Pockets at this stage) were extremely forward-looking, with no organ or Mellotron to be heard.
 In fact, their only concession to 'tradition' was their acoustic and electric piano use; otherwise, they were strictly synths only.
 In fact, if you haven't heard them, think of a slightly transatlantic sounding UK (the Wetton/Jobson/Holdsworth/Bruford outfit from around the same time).

 On first hearing To Whom it Concerns I decided that it was just another average Euro-rock album from the mid-'70s; nothing special, just with a bit of Mellotron.
 Wrong.
 Now don't get me wrong, this is no classic, but it's actually a really nice European prog album, loaded with Mellotron.
-Keyboard player Guido Goebertus makes excellent use of 'Tron brass, with the usual strings making their presence felt, plus a little choir.
-The 'Tron-free track, Time Only Rumours is a pleasant little acoustic strumalong thing, very Genesis to be honest.
+Keyboard player Guido Goebertus makes excellent use of Mellotron brass, with the usual strings making their presence felt, plus a little choir.
+The Mellotron-free track, Time Only Rumours is a pleasant little acoustic strumalong thing, very Genesis to be honest.
 In fact, Genesis are probably Saga's main influence overall, although they definitely have more of that 'late '70s' sound about them.

-The album's a bit of a rarity, and I wouldn't recommend paying a fortune for it, but if you see it cheap...
+The album's a bit of a rarity and I wouldn't recommend paying a fortune for it, but if you see it cheap...

 Saga de Ragnar Lodbrock (France)